splunk-soar-connectors/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Contribute a brand new app under a new repository!
 title: ''
 labels: ''
 assignees: ''